 Diagnosis & treatment

 Schizophrenia takes time to diagnose: you might get a working diagnosis of schizophrenia quickly, but it can’t be confirmed until you’ve experienced a month of psychotic symptoms and at least six months of difficulties in important ares of life such as work, relationships, or self-care.
 Youre diagnosis might also change over time, for example after new information or experiences are discovered by you, your family or the health professionals you're working with.
 That's normal.

 Your GP can make an initial assessment then refer you to a specialist — usually a psychiatrist — for full diagnosis and treatment.

 Treatments include antipsychotic medication, specialist psychological therapies and community support programs to help with social connection, physical health, accommodation and work or school.

-Treatment for schizophrenia can last 2–5 years, or even longer.
-Many people continue to receive treatment and support to manage their illness across their lifetime.
+Treatment often continues for some time after symptoms have resolved to prevent their return.
+Some people continue to receive treatment and support to manage their mental health issue across their lifetime.
 Over time, your treatments may change to reduce the type or intensity of treatments, improve the results and reduce side-effects.

 It became a journey of rediscovering myself and developing techniques to help me get well and stay well

 There’s a strong public perception that people experiencing schizophrenia are likely to be violent, even though this isn’t true.
 Film & TV depictions of violent killers are often labelled with a false, highly damaging idea of psychosis or schizophrenia.
 Some people react fearfully or judgmentally when they learn a person has a psychotic diagnosis.